pdnpa/npmp-consultation/index.md

 > “I would like to see a more effort made in encouraging visitors to leave the Park immaculate - no littering, no anti-social behaviour, no parking inconsiderately, no BBQs.

 **Developing resilience to climate change and reducing emissions were seen as priority:** There was similar agreement between visitors (91%) and residents (88%) in response to the quantitative question that this saw these issues as ‘important’ or our ‘top priority’ for the NPMP 2023-28.
-There was an agreement from respondents that climate change and reducing emissions should be a cross cutting theme across all our issues and decisions.
+There was agreement from respondents that climate change and reducing emissions should be a cross cutting theme across all our issues and decisions.
 Such as:

 > “Unless we address climate change and loss of biodiversity everything else will fail”.